 Timing is at the heart of a cashflow forecast.
 The important part is predicting when cash is paid or received.

 Firstly, I check that the GST, Wages, and basic cashflow settings are right.
 Consider any changes in supplier and customer arrangements that may have been made recently.
 These settings will make sure you make a good estimate of the timing of payments and receipt.

 While Calxa provides the ability (in the Advanced Cashflow Settings) to adjust timing on an account by account basis, this isn’t necessary for most small businesses.
 Even when it is needed, it’s generally on a small number of accounts.
 The standard cashflow settings create a profile based on the average debtor days and creditor days in the accounting system.
 This is updated every time there is a sync so it’s always using current data.

 Now to the best part.
 I use the 3-way Forecast Report Bundle to produce a set of reports.
 This bundle includes the full cashflow forecast, balance sheet forecast and Profit & Loss Forecast.
 If you are finding the number reports overwhelming, you could exclude some reports and focus on the charts.
 Tailor the bundle so it gives you enough information to make decisions but without overdoing the detail.

 If you are preparing the forecast for your bank, add a cover page with your logo using the document editor.
 This will ensure the reports are professional and recognisable as coming from you.

 The Final Step to Forecast in 30 Minutes

 So, my last step in this process is to prepare a cup of coffee and review my cash flow forecast.
 Not bad right?
-I prepared a cash flow forecast in under 30 minutes.
+I prepared a fast cash flow forecast in under 30 minutes.
 If I needed to, I could give this to my bank manager with confidence.